vottini/jsonbp/docs/error.md

 ## Errors during JSON deserialization

-These errors happen when someone feeds to your program a JSON that is either incomplete or one that has an unexpected/undesired values.
+These errors happen when someone feeds to your program a JSON that is either incomplete or one that has an unexpected/undesired value.
 The blueprint method **deserialize()** returns a pair of values, the first one indicates whether the deserialization was successful or not.
 If deserialization fails, the seconds value holds a message explaining why the given string was not accepted.

 Here's a full example ilustrating error reporting: we define a blueprint to accept fields **'a'** and **'b'** that must be stricly decimal.
 We then do some processing on them (add them together) and return the result with status 200 (success).
 If, however, a bad JSON is fed to our program, we return status 400 (bad request) and the reason of the failure: